soumitradev/HPCWiki/docs/misc_docs/usage/usage.md

 -   Users are advised to take backups at least once every 30 days.

-### Account expiration and termination

--   User accounts will expire when users leave the Institute or the accounts have been inactive for more than three months.

--   Users leaving the institute will be given a period of 15 days to transfer all their files starting from the last working day at the institute.

--   During this period, users can no longer submit their jobs.

--   Users of the accounts that are inactive for more than three months will be given a period of 15 days to transfer their files.

--   Note that the user accounts are subjected to institute IT policies and violation of these policies can result in termination of the account.

 ### Job scheduling and resource allocation

 -   Users should use the login node for interactive access and transferring files.
 All compilation and job scheduling should be performed on the login node.
 However, users are not allowed to run their codes on the login node.